-Bedwetting happens when a child urinates (pees) during sleep without knowing it.
+Bedwetting happens when a child pees during sleep without knowing it.
 Many children will use the toilet well during the day long before they are dry through the night.
 It can be many months, even years, before children stay dry overnight.

-Most children, but not all, stop bedwetting between the ages of 5 and 6 years.
+Most children, but not all, stop bedwetting between the ages of 5 and 6 years old.
 Bedwetting is more common in boys and in deep sleepers.

 What causes bedwetting?

-Bedwetting is most often related to deep sleep—a child’s bladder is full but he doesn’t wake up.
+Bedwetting is most often related to deep sleep—the bladder is full but the child doesn’t wake up.
 Some children have smaller bladders, or produce more urine during the night.
 Constipation can also lead to bedwetting because the bowel presses on the bladder.

 If your child has always wet the bed and has never had 6 months or more of dry nights, there is nothing “wrong” with your child.
 This type of bedwetting is NOT caused by medical, emotional or behavioural problems.